Chris Taylor Player Props: Dodgers vs. Athletics

 Athletics Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 24th in the league.
+- The Athletics pitching staff is 24th in MLB with a collective 8.2 strikeouts per nine innings.

-- The Athletics have a 5.80 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics' 5.81 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to allow the third-most home runs in baseball (148 total, 1.4 per game).
+- The Athletics allow the third-most home runs in baseball (149 total, 1.4 per game).

-- The Athletics will send Waldichuk (2-6) to the mound to make his 14th start of the season.
-He is 2-6 with a 6.38 ERA and 84 strikeouts in 84 2/3 innings pitched.
+- Harris makes the start for the Athletics, his sixth of the season.
+He is 2-5 with a 6.07 ERA and 49 strikeouts in 56 1/3 innings pitched.

-- In his last appearance -- out of the bullpen on Wednesday -- the left-hander tossed 4 2/3 innings against the San Francisco Giants, giving up no earned runs while surrendering one hit.
+- His last appearance was out of the bullpen on Thursday when the lefty tossed 3 1/3 innings against the San Francisco Giants, surrendering two earned runs while giving up two hits.

-- The 25-year-old has amassed an ERA of 6.38, with 8.9 strikeouts per nine innings, in 24 games this season.
-Opponents have a .295 batting average against him.
+- In 12 games this season, the 26-year-old has amassed a 6.07 ERA and 7.8 strikeouts per nine innings, while giving up a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.